 Violence against girls and women has been on the increase.
-From time to time, it is either girls are denied access to father’s property or a widow is denied inheritance to husband’s properties.
+From time to time, it is either girls are denied access to father’s property or a widow is denied inheritance to husband’s property.
 Even when laws are put in place about things that will help women have their rights, some persons feel that culture and tradition do not permit.

 We are aware that some women are rich and may not want to partake in the share of their late parents’ property, but there are vulnerable ones who need to be empowered, through perhaps, late parents’ property inheritance.

 Some of the obnoxious laws were made before now without the consent of women.
-There was no representative to either argue for or against so as to be beneficial to women generally.
-Some of the laws were so primitive that even when civilisation came, became difficult to change.
+There was no representative to either argue for or against, so as to be beneficial to women generally.
+Some of the laws were so primitive that even when civilisation came, they became difficult to change.
 Very unfortunately, it is the women that execute the laws made by men in their absence.
 Women are suffering it.

-If government can establish laws abolishing certain practices against women and girls, it will be better for them.
+If government can establish laws abolishing certain practices against women and girls, it would be better for them.
 For long, laws against female genital mutilation and circumcision have existed but some communities with their culture and tradition have refused to put a stop to it with reasons best known to them.

 Circumcision of a full-grown girl or lady may not be the only way of attaining maturity.
 It is a harmful practice and the pain associated with it cannot be imagined.
-The illegal operation is not performed in the hospital so the dangers inherent will be much.
+The illegal operation is not performed in the hospital so the dangers inherent could be much.

-We know that government is doing a lot to save women and girls from some of the pains they go through but right steps should be taken in the right direction and all stakeholders intensify efforts in dealing with persons who perpetuate evil against their fellow women.
+We know that government is doing a lot to save women and girls from some of the pains they go through, but right steps should be taken in the right direction and all stakeholders intensify efforts in dealing with persons who perpetuate evil against their fellow women.

-One issue that comes to mind is implementation even if policies and laws are out in place by relevant agencies.
+One issue that comes to mind is implementation, even if policies and laws are out in place, by relevant agencies.
 The issues have been dwelt on for decades, but it is still practised as big ceremonies in some communities.

 When it comes to inheritance, a girl born into a family, married or unmarried will be denied access to father’s property.

-A legal practitioner, Tam Jacobs, said if one forcefully shaves a woman’s hair with the intention that she is mourning her late spouse, she can sue that person for assault.
+A legal practitioner, Tam Jacobs, said, if one forcefully shaves a woman’s hair with the intention that she is mourning her late spouse, she can sue that person for assault.